WallfacerLabs/bytecodecaller/packages/core/README.md

 - you can't use Multicall for blocks from before Multicall was deployed

-Let's consider the following examples when Bytecodecaller makes life even easier than Multicall
+Let's consider the following examples when BytecodeCaller makes life even easier than Multicall

 - passing arguments in read functions